d-eisen/portfolio/content/worldwater.md

----
+World---
 # This determines what shows up first, lower weight = shows up first
 weight: 1

 # This is what appears as the tab's title
-title: "MedWater | David Eisenmenger"
+title: "WorldWater | David Eisenmenger"

 # This is the description in the <head> tag
 description: "I set a direction for the rebranding of the product and crafted a functioning prototype ready for usability testing and development."